PROFILE

 Hong Kong's foreign relations and defense are

-independent customs territory and economic
+separate customs territory and economic entity

-able to enter into international agreements on
+enter into international agreements on its own

-its own behalf in commercial and economic
+behalf in commercial and economic matters.
+Hong

-matters.
-Hong Kong, independently of China,
+Kong, independently of China, participates as a

-participates as a full member of numerous
+full member of numerous international economic

-the World Trade Organization (WTO), the Asia
+Organization (WTO), the Asia Pacific Economic

-Pacific Economic Cooperation forum (APEC), and
+Cooperation forum (APEC), and the Financial

-the Financial Action Task Force (FATF).
+Action Task Force (FATF).
+It is an articulate

 U.S.-HONG KONG RELATIONS